3d Facial Animation: FACS, Phoneme, Visime

 Shape Control Mechanisms

-The shape control mechanisms that are most prevalent in 3D animation are blendshapes and morphs.
+The shape control mechanisms that are most prevalent in 3D animation are blend shapes and morph targets.
 Morphing is a technique that combines multiple shapes into a single expression or what is called an absolute target, blending between them or morphing one into the other.
 There is nothing special about these mechanisms, as they are essentially an identical way of mixing Vertex Coordinates between shapes of similar geometric structure.

 In my view, these mechanisms are erroneously named differently within various 3D application packages (Autodesk Maya, 3D Studio Max, etc.), which sometimes makes it hard for animators using different 3D applications to communicate with one another.
 I hope that at some point this naming difference will be reconciled because it creates confusion among people entering the field of 3D Animation.